Skip to Content

 Running the workflow

+There’s nothing special here—workflows are just invoked like any other function.
 To run the workflow, you’ll need to set the OPENAI_API_KEY environment variable.

 # Set the environment variable export OPENAI_API_KEY=<your-api-key> # Run the project pnpm dev

-If you chose to log in, you can now view the trace for this run in GenSX Cloud by clicking the link:
+You can now view the trace for this run in GenSX Cloud by clicking the link:

 trace